 Seth W. Brennan has served on our Board since October of 2014 and currently serves on the Compensation Committee and Nominating and Corporate Governance Committee.
 Mr. Brennan is currently managing partner and co-founder of Lincoln Peak Capital.
-Prior to founding Lincoln Peak Capital in 2008, Mr. Brennan was an executive vice president and founding management team member of Affiliated Managers Group, Inc. Before joining Affiliated Managers Group, Mr. Brennan worked in the global insurance investment banking group at Morgan Stanley & Co. and in the financial institutions group at Wasserstein, Perella & Co.
+Prior to founding Lincoln Peak Capital in 2008, Mr. Brennan was an executive vice president and founding management team member of Affiliated Managers Group, Inc. (AMG), a publicly traded asset management holding company.
+Before joining AMG, Mr. Brennan worked in the global insurance investment banking group at Morgan Stanley & Co. and in the financial institutions group at Wasserstein, Perella & Co.
 Mr. Brennan received a BA from Hamilton College.